josephmidura/dotfiles/README.md

 # dotfiles
-Setup a new environment in mac using bash
+Setup a new environment in (usually) macOS using bash